-- (1) A market retail contract terminates: - (a) on a date agreed between the retailer and the customer; or - (b) in the case of a prepayment meter market retail contract-when the customer withdraws from the contract before the end of the trial period under rule 130; or - (c) when the provision of customer retail services to the premises commences under a customer retail contract with a different customer; or - (d) when the provision of customer retail services to the premises commences under a different customer retail contract between the customer and the retailer or another retailer; or - (e) at the end of the period of 10 business days commencing on the day the customer's premises are de-energised, if there is no contractual right to re-energisation; or - (f) subject to subrule (2), on another date or event specified in the market retail contract, whichever first occurs.
+- (1) A market retail contract terminates: - (a) on a date agreed between the retailer and the customer; or - (b) in the case of a prepayment meter market retail contract-when the customer withdraws from the contract before the end of the trial period under rule 130; or

+- (c) when the provision of customer retail services to the premises commences under a customer retail contract with a different customer; or - (d) when the provision of customer retail services to the premises commences under a different customer retail contract between the customer and the retailer or another retailer; or - (e) at the end of the period of 10 business days commencing on the day the customer's premises are de-energised, if there is no contractual right to re-energisation; or - (f) subject to subrule (2), on another date or event specified in the market retail contract.

+whichever first occurs.

-- (2) A term or condition of a market retail contract has no effect to the extent that it requires a customer to give more than 20 business days notice to terminate the contract. - (3) Termination of a market retail contract does not affect any rights or obligations that have already accrued under the contract. - (4) This rule has effect subject to section 141 of the Law. - (5) This rule is a minimum requirement that is to apply in relation to small customers who purchase energy under a market retail contract.
+- (1A) For the avoidance of doubt, where a new customer retail contract is made void by section 41(1) of the Law the provision of customer retail services under a different customer retail contract is taken never to have commenced for the purposes of subrule (1)(d). - (2) A term or condition of a market retail contract has no effect to the extent that it requires a customer to give more than 20 business days notice to terminate the contract. - (3) Termination of a market retail contract does not affect any rights or obligations that have already accrued under the contract. - (4) This rule has effect subject to section 141 of the Law. - (5) This rule is a minimum requirement that is to apply in relation to small customers who purchase energy under a market retail contract.